Anti-Apartheid Movement: After apartheid

 Mandela was released in February 1990, which started the negotiations to end apartheid in South Africa.
 For the Anti-Apartheid Movement, Nelson Mandela's release was a moment of celebration, but it also started an enormously challenging period in which they struggled to maintain the momentum of the 1980s, and sustain public interest in South Africa.
 Historians Matt Graham and Christopher Fevre have argued that South Africa's transition proved to be the most challenging period in the Anti-Apartheid Movement's existence due to a decline in public interest, a reduction of its membership base, questions about its long-term future as an organisation, a poor financial situation, and the difficulty of explaining the fast-paced negotiations and the political violence to the British public.
-The Anti-Apartheid Movement did overcome these issues by 1993, and they assisted the ANC's election campaign through fundraising, lobbying, and public rallies.
+The Anti-Apartheid Movement assisted the ANC's election campaign through fundraising, lobbying, and public rallies.
 These activities were part of the international support provided for the ANC's victory in South Africa's first democratic elections in April 1994.

 After the first democratic elections in South Africa, the AAM changed its name to ACTSA: Action for Southern Africa.